AkashGhadge97/Airflow-SequentialExecutorUsingDocker/README.md

      docker-compose up

-   **5. Open "http://localhost:8081" in your brower and the the credentials as user = admin and password = airflow**
+   **5. Open "http://localhost:8081" in your brower and enter the credentials as user = admin and password = airflow**